 When a person becomes addicted to any drug, those closest to them usually notice a change in their personality and behavior.
 Opiates are potent drugs that cause intense feelings of pleasure and elation.
 Many people become addicted to these feelings, especially when they have underlying issues, such as poor mental health or a history of trauma.

-Since withdrawal symptoms from opiates can be intense, the U.S. Food and Drug Administration (FDA) has approved medications specifically to treat opiate addiction and other opioid use disorders.
+Since withdrawal symptoms from opiates can be intense, the U.S. Food and Drug Administration (FDA) has approved medications specifically to treat opiate addiction and other opiate use disorders.

 These medications can aid during detox and ongoing recovery when combined with behavioral therapy.
 This process is called medication-assisted treatment (MAT).
 Quitting opiates without professional help can be dangerous.
 Moreover, withdrawal symptoms can cause a person to feel intense discomfort after a few days without opiates.